Jeremiah Chapter 5

 Horses hang around their own barn until they are fed.
 This is speaking of the man as if he were a wild stallion that would jump the fence and go to another’s place.
-Until a person has taken care for their need to eat, they have very little time and energy to go to the neighbor’s wife and commit sin with her.
+Until a person has taken care of his need to eat, he has very little energy to go to his neighbor’s wife and commit sin with her.

 Jeremiah 5:9 “Shall I not visit for these [things]? saith the LORD: and shall not my soul be avenged on such a nation as this?”

 The verb translated “visit” often means divine chastisement in the Old Testament.
 It can also mean “avenging himself” against sin (compare Hosea 1:4).

 Just the sin mentioned above, is a sin severe enough to bring down the wrath of God, without any other sin being added.
 Notice that this was not a sin of an individual, but was a way of life in their nation.
 Again, this is not only speaking of physical adultery, but of idol worship which was spiritual adultery, as well.

 Jeremiah 5:10 “Go ye up upon her walls, and destroy; but make not a full end: take away her battlements; for they [are] not the LORD’S.”